-At this point, almost everyone and their dog are streaming their games online.
-It’s not hard to see why, considering the breadth of tech that’s currently available.
-The webcam is an essential piece of the streaming puzzle.
+With almost everyone and their dog are streaming their games online, the webcam has become an essential piece of the streaming equations.
 It’s the device that gives your audience a direct line to you as a person.
-A face to go with your content, that provides a deeper connection than adding disembodied audio of gameplay footage.
+They’re able to put a face with your content, which can help provide a deeper connection than disembodied audio over gameplay footage.

 The PW313 is mounted on a nice 360, and comes with an easy-slide privacy cover.
 The camera also comes pre-programmed with some face-tracking filters that are fun enough to warrant a spin.